Zubax/kocherga/README.md

 To integrate Kochergá into your application, just include this repository as a git subtree/submodule, or simply copy-paste the required header files into your source tree.

+For reference, a typical implementation on an ARM Cortex M4 MCU supporting UAVCAN/serial (USB+UART) and UAVCAN/CAN (v1+v0) would set you back by about ~32K of flash.

 ### Application signature

 The bootloader looks for an instance of the `AppInfo` structure located in the ROM image of the application at every